Grades 6-8

 Ages: Girls entering Grades 6-8

-Format: One week-long session
+Format: One three-day session

-Location: Laurel’s Butler Campus in Russell Township*
+Location: Laurel’s Butler Campus in Novelty*

 Time: 9:00 am-4:00 pm